jbranchaud/snake_case/README.md

 # snake_case

+### Week 8: Solving Sudoku

+A Sudoku puzzle is a 9 by 9 grid of numbers from 1 to 9 such that each row, column, and 3x3 box contain exactly those numbers.
+Write an algorithm that given a sudoku puzzle can compute the solution.

 ### Week 7: Thirty Four

 A 4 by 4 grid can be filled with the numbers from 1 to 16 such that each